thecodingaviator/coasttocow/README.md

 The **CoastCowConsumer Data Repository** has the following dependencies:

 - PHP: The server-side scripting language used for building the application.
 - Database: The application likely requires a database for storing and retrieving data.
-Ensure that the database is properly set up and configured.
+If the user wishes to use the C3 database to work on their data, they must obtain credentials from an administrator.
+This can be found at utils/credentials.php and includes API keys, folder ID's, server and database credentials.
 - CSS: Cascading Style Sheets (CSS) are used for styling the application's user interface.
-- Other dependencies: The application may require additional libraries, frameworks, or APIs depending on its specific functionality.
-Please refer to the individual files and their associated documentation for any additional dependencies.
+- Other dependencies: `"phpmailer/phpmailer": ^6.8 , "google/apiclient": ^2.0`

 ## Installation